BrendanNolan/obsidian/xargs.md

 `cat hostnames | xargs -I{} -P4 host -t A {} 8.8.8.8`

 will print a lot of output that we do not really care about.
-Suppose we want only the last line of every invokation of the `host` command.
+Suppose we want only the last line of every invocation of the `host` command.
 Well, we could try this

 `cat hostnames | xargs -I{} -P4 host -t A {} 8.8.8.8 | tail -n1`

-but this will just print the last line of the last invokation of the `host` command, because the shell just runs the piped commands one after another.
+but this will just print the last line of the last invocation of the `host` command, because the shell just runs the piped commands one after another.
 To get over this, let us run the target command in its own shell: